List of Pose characters: Pray Tell

 Pray Tell (portrayed by Billy Porter) is a gay New York City-based aspiring fashion designer and master of ceremonies, who is popular among the ball scene and acts as a mentor to the members of the community.
-In season 1 he is informed he is HIV positive.
+In season 1, he is informed he is HIV positive.
 He uses his fashion design skills to craft outfits for the house of Evangelista.
 He and Blanca have a close familial relationship through all 3 seasons, helping each other through rough patches of life.
-In season 2 he begins a relationship with Ricky, a decision he has to defend from many people.
-In season 3 he battles with alcoholism and the news he doesn't have much time left.
+In season 2, he begins a relationship with Ricky, a decision he has to defend from many people.
+In season 3, he battles with alcoholism and the news that he doesn't have much time left.
 After he reconnects with his biological family and his mother in particular, he is able to gain a spot on a new drug trial for those with HIV/AIDS.
-His heath improves greatly and him and Blanca begin making plans until he learns that Ricky is starting to show signs of worsening health due to AIDS.
+His health improves greatly, and him and Blanca begin making plans until he learns that Ricky is starting to show signs of worsening health due to AIDS.
 Lying to Ricky that he can get more medication, he gives him his pills and ends up dying from AIDS.
 His words and wisdom are used by Blanca to inspire others as he watches over her.

 For his performance, Porter won a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award for Best Lead Actor in a Drama Series.